dsmic/PythonProlog/README.md

 This version can proof infinity of prime numbers from a set of rules without intermediate handwritten proof steps.

-it is trained in the prepareAI directory by python3 prepare.py --lr 0.0001, model copied to final_eqn0.hdf5 and started python3 main.py
+it is trained in the prepareAI directory by

+First run python3 ../main.py to generate the training data and than python3 prepare.py --lr 0.0001,
+model copied to final_eqn0.hdf5 and started python3 main.py